The Design and Analysis of Evolvable Systems

 This is a resource page for The Evolvable Systems Project in the School of Computer Science, The University of Manchester, UK.

-It contains explanatory material, published and draft papers, activities of the group and some relevant links.
+It contains explanatory material, published and draft papers, downloadable software and some relevant links.

 What do we mean by Evolvable Systems?